-- Consideration of fault level was included because it is a major constraint on generation connections.
+- The proposed Network Headroom Report is based on thermal and fault level parameters to adequately reflect significant constraints on demand and generation headroom respectively. - Consideration of fault level was included because it is a major constraint on generation connections.
 However, it is recognised that fault level indications must be accompanied with a clear description of the assumptions adopted in the assessment. - Consideration of voltage rise, and drop was not mandated because of the strong dependency on where connections occur in the network and because voltage issues can be managed for example by restricting a generator's power factor.
-It is preferable that short term analysis is based on studies which assess voltage where possible.
-Where detailed analysis of short term conditions has shown voltage issues, then the NDP may indicate capacity based on this constraint.
+It is preferable that short-term analysis is based on studies which assess voltage where possible.
+Where detailed analysis of short-term conditions has shown voltage issues, then the Network headroom Report may indicate capacity based on this constraint.
 Such reporting will highlight the issue to advertise, in advance of a formal flexible services tender, the potential for flexible solutions to alleviate voltage constraints.